yousuketakada/ball_pyramid_puzzle/README.md

 Rather than explaining how to solve it in words,
 I have written a [computer program](./puzzle.cpp) solving it that I hope is self-explanatory.

-My solver program will print all the possible configurations.
+My solver program will print all the solutions (possible configurations that are unique) formatted as a pyramid.
 For instance, the first one found is given by

 ```